denten-books/plain-text/2-surface.md

 be printed in ink alongside the magnetic signals, but this vitiates major competitive advantages of magnetic recording sheet material, e.g., ease in correction, economy in reuse, simplicity of equipment, compactness of recorded data, etc." [@youngquist_magnetic_1961, 1]

 The magnetic reader comprised a flat box that resembles a book.
-Youngquist and Hanes proposed to fill the lid or top plate of that box with a transparent liquid to host "visible, weakly ferromagnetic crystals."
-When sandwich between the two plates, a piece of magnetic tape would activate the crystals to align with the embedded inscription.
-The top plate would reveal the "visible outlines" of the magnetic symbol [@youngquist_magnetic_1961, 1].
+Youngquist and Hanes proposed to fill the cover plate of their box with a transparent liquid to host "visible, weakly ferromagnetic crystals."
+When sandwiched between the two plates, a piece of magnetic tape would activate the crystals to align with the embedded inscription.
+In this way, the top plate would reveal the "visible outlines" of the underlying magnetic symbol [@youngquist_magnetic_1961, 1].

 !["The positioning of a magnetic recording card for visual observation of symbols recorded thereon," from [@youngquist_magnetic_1961, 1]](youngquist.png)

+Electrographic printer.

+The next generation of MT/SC

 ![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
 "A simple relationship could be maintained between